You are currently viewing Drawing on the walls, when parents catch you red-handed

 Remember Jesus’ resurrection?
 The stone was also “taken away” (see John 20:1).

 Those stones are, in one sense, hindrances, judgments, and sins that keep people from connecting with God.
-The problem with throwing stones at those we find fault in is that we close our hearts to the possibility of God working in them.
-In so doing, we roll stones in front of our own relationships with God.
+When we throw stones at those we find fault in, we close our hearts.
+We shut out the possibility of God working in both us and them.
+When we cast judgment for one reason or another, we roll stones in front of our own relationships with God.
 It is a tangled web that we weave when we step into the shoes of both judges and juries.

 Let’s not throw stones.
 Rather, let’s roll them and take them away with soft hearts of forgiveness.
-In place of throwing stones, why not draw signs with our crayons and direct people to Someone who throws no stones?
+Instead of throwing stones, let’s draw signs with our crayons that will direct people to Him who throws no stones.